-Figure 4.2.10-1: Non-roaming and Roaming with Local Breakout architecture for ATSSS support
+Figure 4.2.10-1: Non-roaming and Roaming with Local Breakout architecture for ATSSS support (without deployments topologies with specific SMF Service Areas)

 NOTE 2: The interactions between the UE and PCF that may be required for ATSSS control are specified in TS 23.503 [45].

-NOTE 3: A UPF that supports the MPTCP Proxy functionality and the PMF can be connected via an N9 reference point, instead of the N3 reference point.
+NOTE 3: A PSA UPF that supports the MPTCP Proxy functionality and the PMF can be connected via an N9 reference point, instead of the N3 reference point.

+When I-SMF is needed and the same I-SMF can serve both 3GPP access and non 3GPP Access, the 5G System Architecture is shown in Figure 4.2.10-2.